SELinuxProject/selinux-notebook/src/subjects.md

 it, however a process can also be referred to as an object depending on the context in which it is being taken, for example:

 1. A running process (i.e. an active entity) is a subject because it causes information to flow among objects or can change the system state.
-2. The process can also be referred to as an object because each process has an associated object class<a href="#fns1" class="footnote-ref" id="fnsub1"><strong><sup>1</sup></strong></a>
+2. The process can also be referred to as an object because each process has an associated object class[^fn_sub_1] called ***process***.
-    called '**process**'.
 This process 'object', defines what permissions the policy is allowed to grant or deny on the active process.

 An example is given of the above scenarios in the [**Allowing a Process Access to Resources**](objects.md#allowing-a-process-access-to-resources)